Jumpscale/ays_automatic_cockpit_based_testing/README.md

 Options:
   -h, --help      show this help message and exit
   -b BPNAME       run a specific blueprint name
-  -u ACCOUNT      use a specific account
+  -a ACCOUNT      use a specific account
-  -s BPDIRECTORY  use a specific blueprint directory --no-clone      clone development repo
+  -d BPDIRECTORY  use a specific blueprint directory --no-clone      clone development repo
   --no-backend    no backend environment
+  --no-teardown   no teardown

 ```
 If you need to execute a specific blueprint, you have to add its full name after -b option.